hannotify/pattern-matching-small-enhancement-or-major-feature/sections/1-pattern-matching-for-instanceof.md

 But why such a serious, generic solution?
 "Why...
 So...
 Seriousa?"
 Surely a less invasive approach exists?
 Yes, it does.
-And it has been considered.
+And it has been considered by the languange designers.
-_Flow typing_ is the mechanism that infers refined types based on past conditionals.
+_Flow typing_ is a proposed mechanism that infers refined types based on past conditionals.
+Sounds useful, right?
 But... it is suited for `instanceof` checks only.
-And *pattern matching* can be useful for more language concepts.
+Whereas *pattern matching* can do the same, **and** be useful for more language concepts.
 Such as switch expressions!